-Steve Greene is a naturalist, writer, and free spirit living on an amazing spherical orb circling a warming and life supportive thermonuclear star.
-He is a seeker of absolute truths in all things, willing to alter his belief models as circumstances suggest.
+Steve Greene is a naturalist, independent thinker, and seeker of truth living on an amazing spherical orb circling a warming and life supportive thermonuclear star.
+He pursues absolute truth in all things, modifying his awareness as supported by legitimate evidence.
 His ideological foundation rests on the respect of life, sharing of peace, and living in the present moment, as he follows a path of health, serenity, and maximum functional longevity.
 Remaining mindfully aware of his sentient finiteness, Steve retains a mellow and happy outlook as he makes the most of his daily experiences.
-He is a bioform of the stars, woven into the cosmos.
+He is a bioform of the stars, woven inextricably into the cosmos.

-Steve has not owned a petroleum powered vehicle since 2008.
-He eats a vegan diet, exercises, and breathes pure air on North America’s Pacific Rim.
+Steve has not owned a petroleum powered automobile since 2008.
+He eats a vegan diet, exercises, explores the outback, and breathes pure air on North America’s Pacific Rim.

 A PERSONAL GREETING FROM STEVE: